About the course

 - organisational behaviour

 In your first year, you are also introduced to topics such as marketing, finance and economics.
 This ensures you gain a broad knowledge of core business areas and concepts which you can use throughout your degree and future career.
 As your course develops, you can choose from selected optional modules to tailor the programme to your career aspirations.

-BSc Accounting and Management is taught at Essex Business School, ranked in the UK’s top 20 by the Chartered Association of Business Schools.
+BSc Accounting and Management is taught at Essex Business School.
 More than two-thirds of our research is rated “world-leading” or “internationally excellent”, placing us in the top 25 in the UK for research excellence (REF 2014).
 We are an internationally diverse school, committed to sustainable and ethical business practices.

 Completion of our course provides you with accreditations and exemptions from the following professional bodies: